Monschau: History

 On the heights above the city is Monschau castle, which dates back to the 13th century — the first mention of Monschau was made in 1198.
 Beginning in 1433, the castle was used as a seat of the dukes of Jülich.
 In 1543, Emperor Charles V besieged it as part of the Guelders Wars, captured it and plundered the town.
 However, the castle stayed with Jülich until 1609, when it became part of Palatinate-Neuburg.

 In 1795, the French captured the area and, under the name Montjoie, made it the capital of a canton of the Roer département.
 After the area became part of the Kingdom of Prussia in 1815, Monschau became the district capital of the Kreis Montjoie.

 During World War I, some people argued that Monschau (or "Montjoie" as it was then still called) should be annexed to Belgium since they believed it historically to be a Walloon area that had been Germanized by the Prussians.

 In 1918, William II, German Emperor, changed the name to Monschau.
 In 1972, the town was enlarged with the previously independent municipalities of Höfen, Imgenbroich, Kalterherberg, Konzen, Mützenich and Rohren.
 Mützenich, to the west of the town center, is an exclave of German territory surrounded by Belgium.
 It is separated from Germany by the Vennbahn railway line, which was assigned to Belgium by the Treaty of Versailles in 1919.

-During World War II the United States flag probably raised for the first time above German soil in Monschau.
+During World War II the United States flag was probably raised for the first time above German soil in Monschau.
 Sitting on a vital road network, the town was a point of great tactical importance in the opening phase of the Battle of the Bulge in December 1944 as the northernmost point of the battlefront.
 US Army detachment I4G2, commanded by CPT Robert A. Goetcheus, had the option to evacuate during the battle but decided to stay, as doing so would abandon cooperating civilians to Nazi reprisals.